paperswithcode/releasing-research-code/README.md

 - facilitate reproducibility
 - make it easier for others build upon research code

-We find that repositories that follow all of the checklist items get many more github stars (on median 200 more, and on average 2500 more).
+We find that those repositories that score higher on the checklist tend to also have a higher number of GitHub stars.

-For more details behind the checklist items please refer to our [medium post](https://medium.com/paperswithcode/).
-We also provide the [data](notebooks/code_checklist-neurips2019.csv) and [notebook](notebooks/code_checklist-analysis.Rmd) to reproduce this analysis from the medium post.
+We've verified this by analysing NeurIPS 2019 repositories.
+For more details on this analyis please refer to our [medium post](https://medium.com/paperswithcode/).
+We also provide the [data](notebooks/code_checklist-neurips2019.csv) and [notebook](notebooks/code_checklist-analysis.Rmd) to reproduce this analysis from the post.

 The checklist is made to be as general as possible.
 It consists of 5 items: